cea-hpc/modules/doc/source/design/variants.rst

         - a *merge all passed values in list* is not the methodology retained here

-            - to offer only one way to specify multiple values for a variant
             - same handling way whatever the variant properties
-            - as prior modulefile evaluation, variant properties are unknown (single or multi valued?)

     - like *name=value1 name=value2*